The Short Version:

 This year I did some research and it looks like Christmas is not pagan.

 The Jews at the time of Christ did not celebrate birthdays, and some suggested it was pagan to celebrate the birthday of the Messiah.
-I find this odd given the number of celebration days God gave the Jews to commemorate what He had done for them.
+I find this odd given the number of celebration days God gave the Jews to commemorate what He’d done for them.
 Certainly, the giving of the Saviour would be a day to commemorate!
-However, this belief may be why we do not have a date for the birth of Christ found in early church writings.
+However, this belief may be why we don’t have a date for the birth of Christ found in early church writings.
 We do know the early church was much more concerned with the date of Jesus death than His birth.
-The most early records put the date of Jesus’ birth as April 2nd or December 25th, with the latter eventually becoming commonly accepted.
+The earliest records put the date of Jesus’ birth as April 2nd or December 25th, with the latter eventually becoming commonly accepted.